acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 I pull out my dark religious symbol gifted to me from the Dragon, the Monolith heals, and we find ourselves in a maze.
 We hear a loud clanking, see a smelt, and a guy standing there with dead humans around him.
 We see a creature saying he “sacrificed his companions to summon ___, who are you?!?”
 We are standing near a giant creature that looks like a giant goat on its hind legs, with 3 sets of horns, and a pig face (*Baphomet*).

 *Wulrif* attempts Telekinesis to lift up the screaming guy, but fails.
 I recognize the guy as a Death Knight, who is required to state his sins to become a Death Knight.
-He screams out that he slew all of his fellow Templars over and over.
+He screams out that he slew all of his fellow ****Templar** over and over.
 We realize somehow that we are back on the surface, in **[Neverwinter]**.

 Round 1